Currency in Poland

 Picturesque Poland offers stunning medieval architecture in Krakow, stunning old towns in Warsaw and Wroclaw, loads of museums and art galleries.
 Poland is teaming with outdoor activities as well including the calming Tatra mountains, Bialowieza Forest Reserve, which is a UNESCO World Heritage Site and the Ojcow National Park.
 But Poland isn’t a budget destination and to get the most out of your trip, it’s a good idea to learn everything you can about the local currency and payment options before you go.

-The official currency in Poland is the Polish Zloty.
+The currency that is used in Poland

-The official currency in Poland is the Polish Zloty, which has the international code PLN and the symbol zł.
 There are 6 different Polish banknotes: zł10, zł20, zł50, zł100, zł200 and zł500.
 Anymore than one Zloty is a Zlote.

 The Zloty is subdivided into 100 grosz.
 Grosz coins are 1gr, 2gr, 5gr, 10gr, 20gr and 50gr.
 Zloty coins are zł1, zł2 and zł5.